Matola Reserve, Eastern Cape

 After settling into our room, we packed a picnic and went to a nearby dam, less than 1km away.

-A picnic by the dam
+A picnic by the dam at Matola

 We spent an hour at the dam, then went back to our room before deciding to take a walk and explore more.